 - This policy applies to all employees, directors, officers, volunteers, coaches and members of Asquith Bowling & Recreation Club.

 - This policy applies to behaviour occurring both within Asquith Bowling & Recreation Club business, activities and events, when the behaviour involves individuals associated with Asquith Bowling & Recreation Club and negatively affects relationships within the organisation’s sport and work environment.

-- For the purpose of this policy, sexual harassment is defined as behaviour that has a sexual element, that is unwelcome and, in the circumstances, a reasonable person would have expected the behaviour would offend, intimidate or humiliate the person to whom it is directed.
+- For the purpose of this policy, sexual harassment is defined as behavior that has a sexual element, that is unwelcome and, in the circumstances, a reasonable person would have expected the behavior would offend, intimidate or humiliate the person to whom it is directed.

-- Behaviour constituting sexual harassment can take many different forms, including unwelcome physical contact, the display of offensive materials, or sexual comments, jokes and propositions.
-The behaviour may be a single incident or repeated.
-It may be explicit or implicit, verbal or non-verbal and it may include promises or threats in return for sexual favours.
-Although the intent may vary, if it is unwelcome and the effect is to offend, humiliate or intimidate, the behaviour should stop.
+- Behavior constituting sexual harassment can take many different forms, including unwelcome physical contact, the display of offensive materials, or sexual comments, jokes and propositions.
+The behavior may be a single incident or repeated.
+It may be explicit or implicit, verbal or non-verbal and it may include promises or threats in return for sexual favors.
+Although the intent may vary, if it is unwelcome and the effect is to offend, humiliate or intimidate, the behavior should stop.

 These and other examples contained in this document are by no means exhaustive.